What To Do if Apple Music is Not Available in Your Region

 Use VPN to Access Apple Music Service

 If your country or region is not yet covered by Apple Music, there’s still hope for you to gain access to Apple Music.
 I suggest that you use a good and reliable VPN.
 There are many VPN services available online.
 Most of them get the job done of cloaking the region where you are currently located.
-One of these services is PrivadoVPN, which features servers located in 59 cities in 46 countries.
+One of these services is NordVPN, which features 5400 servers located in 60 countries.
 With those servers, you can pretty much surf anonymously, privately, and safely from different parts of the world.
 What’s more, it also bypasses the geo-locking security of streaming services such as Apple Music.

 Apple Music Error ‘This Song is Not Available in Your Country’